learn-co-curriculum/react-hooks-state/README.md

 }
 ```

-When we call `useState(0)` inside the function component, essentially, we're
+When we call `useState(0)` inside the function component, we're telling React to
-telling React to create some new internal state with for our component with an
+create some new internal state for our component with an **initial value** of 0
-**initial value** of 0 (or whatever value we pass to `useState` when we call it.
+(or whatever value we pass to `useState` when we call it).

 `useState` will return an **array** that has two variables inside of it:

 - `count`: a reference to the current value of that state in React's internals
 - `setCount`: a _setter_ function so we can update that state

+We *could* create the variables and set their values by accessing the elements
-We could access those elements from the array individually, like this:
+from the array individually, like this:

 ```jsx
 const countState = useState(0);